Updated August 22, 2023

-Initially, we need to enter the data table where it consists of three columns, i.e. Key event or milestone, start date & time taken, or duration of a task (No of days).
+Initially, we need to enter the data table consisting of three columns, i.e., Key event or milestone, start date & time taken, or task duration (No of days).

-The table contains a list of each task or milestone of the project from beginning to end with a time frame for each event.
-Including Key Events & Decisions, the Start Date of that event & No of days to complete it, or the duration for each event.
+The table contains a list of each task or milestone of the project from beginning to end, with a time frame for each event.
+Including Key Events & Decisions, the Start Date of that event & the No of days to complete it, or the duration for each event.

 Go to the Insert tab and select 3-D Stacked Bar Chart.

-Now, you can observe a blank chart area appears next to the table range.
+Now, a blank chart area appears next to the table range.

 On the chart area, right-click, under that, select the option of “select data”, and select the data source dialog box window.

-Select the Add option in the legend entries in the Select Data Source dialog box window (Series).
+Select the Add option in the legend entries in the Select Data Source dialog box (Series).

-Click on OK, again the Select Data Source window appears, in that you can observe Date Series added.
+Click on OK, and again the Select Data Source window appears, in which you can observe Date Series added.

 Once you click ok again, the Select Data Source window appears.

-Now the Axis label range needs to be added, the Axis label popup appears.
+Now the Axis label range needs to be added, and the Axis label popup appears.

-To enter data in the axis label range text box, select a key events range, i.e. by selecting from cells “A4” to “A17”, and once you click on OK, the chart will be shown as below.
+To enter data in the axis label range text box, select a key events range, i.e., from cells “A4” to “A17”, and once you click OK, the chart will be shown below.

-Now, all the tabular data is represented on the chart; you can resize the chart area based on your preference by dragging towards the right & left.
-Currently, some issues in the chart, i.e. Key events are in reverse order: It can be rectified by right click on key events, Select Format Axis.
+All the tabular data is now represented on the chart; you can resize the chart area based on your preference by dragging towards the right & left.
+Currently, some issues in the chart, i.e., Key events are in reverse order: It can be rectified by right click on key events and Select Format Axis.

-Format axis window appears, in that checkmark the Categories in reverse order.
+Format axis window appears.
+In that checkmark, the Categories are in reverse order.

 Once the categories in reverse order are selected, key events appear in the correct order based on the start date.

-Now, we need to remove blue data bars, which represent Start Date, by clicking on it & Select Format Data Series.
+Now, we need to remove the blue data bars representing Start Date by clicking on it & Select Format Data Series.

-Format data series window appears, in that select the option of no fill & no line, so that the Blue data bars disappear & you select those date range in blue data bars & delete it.
+Format data series window appears; in that, select the option of no fill & no line so that the Blue data bars disappear & you select those date range in the blue data bars & delete it.

-Now, we need to set a date range to get rid of the huge gap in the date range; it can be rectified by selecting date series by clicking on Format Axis.
+Now, we need to set a date range to eliminate the huge gap in the date range; it can be rectified by selecting the date series by clicking on Format Axis.

-Copy the start date number format of the first event & last event, and paste it in minimum & maximum under axis options in the bonds section; once you update the date in the minimum text box, you can see the change in date series range, i.e. from 1/1/2006 instead of 7/24/1998
+Copy the start date number format of the first event & last event and paste it into minimum & maximum under axis options in the bonds section; once you update the date in the minimum text box, you can see the change in the date series range, i.e., from 1/1/2006 instead of 7/24/1998

 Note: Maximum bond, you can set as 42300 for better appearance.

-The orange data bars & value in it can be formatted as per your choice; here, I changed the data bar color from orange to blue color & converted it from box bar to cylinder bar and font format of the numeric value in it from black to white color for a better appearance.
+The orange date bars & values in it can be formatted as per your choice; here, I changed the data bar color from orange to blue color & converted it from box bar to cylinder bar, and the font format of the numeric value in it from black to white color for a better appearance.